Delta Programme themes and regions

 What measures are needed to protect the Wadden region from rising sea level

 Increasing the discharge capacity of the river Rhine.

 Improving flood safety and the spatial and economic development of the river basin.
 Read more about the river Maas.

 Exploring the feasibility of fluctuating water levels in the IJsselmeer, which would improve flood safety and secure freshwater supplies.

 Keeping the RIjnmond and Drechtsteden region safe and liveable in the wake of risng sea level.
 The rivers’ discharge capacity will need to be increased.

 Keeping the Southwest Delta region safe and liveable in the wake of rising sea level.
 The rivers’ discharge capacity will need to be increased.

 Elevated sandy regions

-Securing sufficient freshwater supply for the region when there is little rainfall and using scarce supplies more economically.
+Securing sufficient freshwater supplies for the region during drought and using limited supplies more economically.